chapel-lang/chapel/doc/rst/technotes/gpu.rst

     version as the bundled version (currently 14).
 Older versions may work; however, we only make efforts to test GPU support with this version.

-* Either the CUDA toolkit (for NVIDIA), or ROCM (for AMD) must be installed.
+* Either the CUDA toolkit (for NVIDIA), or ROCm (for AMD) must be installed.

   * If targeting NVIDIA GPUs, we require CUDA toolkit to be version 10.x or 11.x (inclusive).
 If using version 10.x you must set ``CHPL_RT_NUM_THREADS_PER_LOCALE=1``.
 Versions as early as 7.x may work, although we have not tested this.

-  * If targeting AMD GPUs, we require ROCM version 4.x; we suspect version 5.x will work as well although we have not tested so.
+  * If targeting AMD GPUs, we require ROCm version 4.x; we suspect version 5.x will work as well although we have not tested so.